Kilimani Sesame

 Kilimani Sesame is the Tanzanian version of Sesame Street.
 The show airs on Tanzania Broadcasting Corporation (TBC) and Television Zanzibar (TVZ).
 The production was launched in April 2008.
 The United States Agency for International Development (USAID) sponsored the production.

 Production

 The show features adapted material from South Africa's co-production, Takalani Sesame, dubbed in Kiswahili.
 Live action segments are created by local producers, with help from Maweni Farm, a film production and consultant company.

 Messaging

 Malaria prevention and HIV/AIDS education are two of the program's key educational components.
 Other topics include literacy and math.

 The program is part of the Roll Back Malaria Partnership's Global Malaria Action Plan (GMAP).
 Other organizations that the show has partnered with are The Jane Goodall Institute Tanzania/Roots and Shoots Program, Pact Tanzania, and Children and Youth Development Initiative.

 Characters

-Muppet characters include Kami, who originated in South Africa's Takalani Sesame, Lulu, and Neno, the production's version of Elmo.
+Muppet characters include Kami and Lulu, who originated in South Africa's Takalani Sesame, and Neno, the product's version of Elmo (also a main character in Takalani Sesame).
+In Takalani Sesame, Elmo was also called Neno (up until 2020) and Lulu is called Zuzu.
 Kami is an HIV-positive five-year old, who is enthusiastic and enjoys learning.